 Soy-Braised Stove-Top Pot Roast with Carrots

-When I made White Bean Soup back in October, I shared a photo of my new blue enamel covered cast-iron dutch oven by Chantal, the pan that may be responsible for my current love of pot roast.
+Recently I shared a photo of my new blue enamel covered cast-iron dutch oven by Chantal, the pan that may be responsible for my current love of pot roast.
 I think I’ve been waiting my whole life for a pan like this, where you brown the meat well, add a bit of liquid, and let it simmer away to perfect tenderness while you’re busy doing something else.
-Besides, this pan matches my kitchen, and looks nice sitting on top of my circa 1940 gas stove, which is where I usually store it.

 The idea for this Soy-Braised Stove-Top Pot Roast with Carrots came from this tried and true crockpot roast recipe on Taste and Tell (a Utah blog!)
 I used essentially the same ingredients that Deborah did, but at the end I thickened the liquid to make a sauce, which I served over the roast and carrots.
 This recipe had quite a bit more liquid than I’d used before when I made pot roast in this pan and I thought about using less water, but in the end I was glad there was plenty of delicious sauce.
 I agree with Deborah, this pot roast recipe is a definite keeper.

 - 3 lb. beef chuck roast, fat trimmed

 - steak rub, to season roast before browning (see notes)

 - 8 large carrots, peeled and cut into same-size diagonal cut pieces